PSP 2: price, expected release date, and everything you need to know

 The PS Vita cost $249.99 for the Wi-Fi model and $299.99 for the Wi-Fi and 3G model when it was released in 2011.
 Compare that to the $199 PlayStation Portal, a Remote Play streaming-only device, and it’s clear that a native handheld capable of playing PS4-level quality games for $50 more wouldn’t be feasible today.

 It’s also worth looking at Nintendo’s pricing structure.
-The Nintendo Switch cost $299.99 when released in 2017, and the Nintendo Switch 2 is tipped to cost $400.
-If Sony wants to release a handheld that is more powerful than the Nintendo Switch 2 and be able to compete with something like the Steam Deck, which was $399 for the entry-level model at launch, expect it to cost more.
+The Nintendo Switch cost $299.99 when released in 2017, and the Nintendo Switch 2 price is more than many expected at $449.99.
+If Sony wants to release a handheld that is more powerful than the Nintendo Switch 2 and be able to compete with something like the Steam Deck, which was $399 for the entry-level model at launch, expect it to cost significantly more.

-Based on these figures, then, the PSP 2 price would likely fall between the $300 to $500 mark.
-Sony has shown it isn’t afraid to charge a high price for its products, with the PSVR 2 price being $549 and the DualSense Edge costing $199.
+Based on these figures, then, the PSP 2 price would likely fall between the $499 to $699 mark.
+Sony has shown it isn’t afraid to charge a high price for its products, with the PSVR 2 price being $549 until a recent price cut and the DualSense Edge costing $199.
 Expect the next PlayStation Portable to be a premium product with premium performance.

 PSP 2 release date

-The PSP 2 release date could be as early as next year in 2025 but as we mentioned earlier it may even release in 2026 or (hopefully not) be scrapped altogether.
-A PSP 2 2025 release would put it in direct competition with the Nintendo Switch 2, which has slipped to a release date of early 2025, and potentially pit it against Valve's Steam Deck 2.
+The PSP 2 release date could be as early as next year in 2026 but as we mentioned earlier it may even release in 2027 or (hopefully not) be scrapped altogether.
+A PSP 2 2026 release would put it in direct competition with the Nintendo Switch 2, which slipped to a release date of June-2025, and potentially pit it against Valve's Steam Deck 2.

-Between today and 2025, we’ll see more PC gaming handhelds released, with the new MSI Claw 8 AI+ and Zotac Zone the latest PC portables to enter the market, as seen in our Computex 2024 coverage.
-Likewise, we just saw 2nd-gen revisions: the Steam Deck OLED and Asus ROG Ally X launched recently, and a Lenovo Legion Go Lite is rumored.
+Between today and 2025, we’ll see more PC gaming handhelds released.
+Likewise, we’re starting to see 2nd-gen revisions: the Steam Deck OLED and Asus ROG Ally X launched recently.
 But PSP 2 remains our most anticipated handheld of 2025.

-The PSP 2 won’t be going up against just Nintendo this time and competition among PC gaming handhelds will be fierce, especially if 3rd-gen versions launch in 2025.
+The PSP 2 won’t be going up against just Nintendo this time and competition among PC gaming handhelds will be fierce, especially if 3rd-gen versions launch in 2025 and 2026.

 PSP 2 performance: how powerful could the next PlayStation be?

 The PS Vita couldn’t quite deliver the PS3-like quality visuals Sony promised, but it came close.
-We’ve seen handhelds like the Nintendo Switch and Steam Deck far exceed what was possible on Sony’s last portable PlayStation, which means we can expect far superior visuals by the time the PSP 2 releases in 2025.
+We’ve seen handhelds like the Nintendo Switch and Steam Deck far exceed what was possible on Sony’s last portable PlayStation, which means we can expect far superior visuals by the time the PSP 2 releases.

 Sony will likely aim for PS4 levels of quality for PSP 2 games, with rumors suggesting that some titles could even benefit from a “Pro”-like patch that could increase performance in certain games.